-Thursday, October 28 - An Evening With America’s Master Mentalist Jon Stetson [TICKETS, $25]
+Thursday, October 28 - An Evening With America’s Master Mentalist Jon Stetson [TICKETS, $25] SOLD OUT

 Jon Stetson was the inspiration for the CBS hit television series “The Mentalist”.
 Stetson blends the art of Mystery with the study of Psychology, the predictability of human nature and the power of intuition, Imaginations are wowed, stretched and captured, as thoughts are revealed and minds are being read, with Jon's intriguing games of mind to mind contact.
 The Stetson Experience is intelligent, interactive, sophisticated fun.
 Along with hundreds of corporate, casino, and celebrity appearances, Jon has performed for five U.S. Presidents, The King of Sweden, The Royal Family of Monaco, and has appeared on several major Television Networks.